 - In a large saute pan heat the oil over medium heat.
 Add the onion, carrots, and celery.
 Saute for 3 to 4 minutes.
 Add the garlic, thyme, and ground lamb.
 Sprinkle with salt and pepper.
 Brown until the meat is cooked through, about 3 minutes.
 Drain excess grease, if any.2 Tablespoons vegetable oil, 1 cup white onion, 2 carrots, 1 celery stalk, 1 pound ground lamb, 2 cloves garlic, 1 Tablespoon fresh thyme leaves, 1 teaspoon kosher salt, ½ teaspoon freshly ground black pepper

 - Stir in the tomato paste and cook for 1 minute.
 Sprinkle with the potato starch and cook for 1 minute.
 Pour in the stock and Worcestershire sauce and bring to a boil.
-Simmer over low heat, stirring, until the sauce has thickened, 10 minutes.2 tablespoons tomato paste, 2 tablespoons potato starch, 1 cup beef broth, 1 teaspoon Worcestershire sauce, ½ cup English peas
+Simmer over low heat, stirring, until the sauce has thickened, 10 minutes.2 Tablespoons tomato paste, 2 Tablespoons potato starch, 1 cup beef broth, 1 teaspoon Worcestershire sauce, ½ cup English peas

 - Stir in the peas and set aside while you mash the potatoes.